rebelsky/sams-assorted-musings-reflections/eng207-3b-drafting.md

 suggests close to two hours for the longer papers.
 Or perhaps I'll just attempt less close editing.
 We shall see.

+[2] Sorry Micki!

+[3] To be honest, she did check in with me a few times and I did response.
+It appears that I was signing in frustration a lot.

+[4] And because she could fact check the essay.

-[2] As you may recall, Prof. S asks us to develop assignments based on model pieces we choose.
+[5] As you may recall, Prof. S asks us to develop assignments based on model pieces we choose.

-[3] On Tuesday.
+[6] On Tuesday.

-[4] And affects.
+[7] And affects.
 It is, after all, creative nonfiction.

-[5] Well it was, when I wrote the first draft of this musing.
+[8] Well it was, when I wrote the first draft of this musing.
 Or maybe a little later.
 I'm writing this text at 4:19 p.m.

-[6] Six and a half hours, to be precise.
+[9] Six and a half hours, to be precise.